Universal health care by country: Greece

 The Greek healthcare system provides high quality medical services to insured citizens and is coordinated by the Ministry for Health and Social Solidarity.
 Public health services are provided by the National Healthcare Service, or ESY (Εθνικό Σύστημα Υγείας, ΕΣΥ).
 In 2010 there were 35,000 hospital beds and 131 hospitals in the country.

 The Greek healthcare system has received high rankings by the World Health Organization, ranked 14th in the overall assessment and 11th in quality of service in a 2000 report by the WHO.
-However, it must be noted that the entire financial system collapsed in 2007–2008.
 The data listed above is from 2000.

 Iceland

 Iceland has a universal public health system paid largely from taxation with local municipalities delivering health care services in the same way as the Scandinavian countries.
 Iceland's entire population has equal access to health care services.

 Ireland

 The public health care system in Ireland is governed by the Health Act 2004, which established a new body to be responsible for providing health and personal social services to everyone living in Ireland – the Health Service Executive.
 The new national health service came into being officially on January 1, 2005; however, the new structures are currently in the process of being established as the reform program continues.
 In addition to the public-sector, there is a large private health care market.

 In Ireland, 37% of the population have a means-tested medical card that gives the holder access to tax-funded GP care and requires €2.00 for each prescription drug.
 The standard charge for Irish and EU citizens who attend the A&E in hospitals is €100.
 This is free of charge if referred by a GP.
 For all other residents who do not have a medical card, the average price for an appointment with a family doctor GP is €50 or €70 for an emergency appointment with a Caredoc GP.
 Ireland is currently in the process of establishing a universal healthcare system based on compulsory private health insurance, with competition managed by the government.
 These reforms are known as Sláintecare and are scheduled to be completed by 2030.